mostafaibrahim24/CICD-configurationmanagement-monitoring-alerting-nanodegree-project/README.md

   | Provide a screenshot showing the evidence of a healthy backend application.
 The backend endpoint status should show a healthy response. | [URL04_SCREENSHOT](./screenshots/URL04_SCREENSHOT.png) | ✓ |
   | Provide a screenshot of your Prometheus server showing UP state. | [URL05_SCREENSHOT](./screenshots/URL05_SCREENSHOT.png) | ✓ |

-- Your presentation should be in PDF format and named [presentation.pdf](./presentation.pdf). ✓
+- CI/CD presentation (What is CI/CD? and why do we need it?) [presentation.pdf](./presentation.pdf). ✓
 - Note that the URLs are broken now, because the infrastructure was destroyed after completing the project.